Let me also build a server on AWS!

 As "Vibe Coding" becomes a trend, courses are flooding the market.
 But if you look closely, they are all the same.
 "How to use Cursor," "Mastering Copilot," "Building apps with this tool."
 Tools change.
 Tools that were the standard six months ago are now used by no one.
 Copilot was the trend, then Cursor arrived, and now that Cursor is the trend, Claude Code has arrived.
 If you only learn how to use a specific tool, everything you've learned becomes zero the moment that tool changes.
 This course teaches a workflow that applies even when tools change.
 It can be applied to any language, any framework, and any project.

-As vibe coding becomes a trend, lectures are pouring out.
-But if you look at them, they are all similar.
+As "vibe coding" becomes a trend, lectures are pouring out.
+But looking at them, they are all similar.

 "How to use Cursor", "Mastering Copilot", "Building apps with this tool".

 Tools change.
 Tools that were popular six months ago are no longer used by anyone today.
-Copilot was the trend, then Cursor arrived, and now that Cursor was the trend, Claude Code has emerged.
+Copilot was the trend, then Cursor arrived, and while Cursor was the trend, Claude Code emerged.

 If you only learn how to use a specific tool, everything you've learned becomes worthless the moment that tool changes.

-This course teaches a workflow that remains applicable even as tools change.
+This course teaches a workflow that remains applicable even when tools change.
 It can be applied to any language, any framework, and any project.

 You ask for revisions.
 It's still not right.
 "No, that's not what I meant..."
 You repeat this several times.

-In the end, you find yourself digging through the code yourself and starting over from scratch.
+In the end, you find yourself digging into the code yourself and starting over from scratch.

-Many people try to fix the prompt.
+Many people try to fix their prompts.
 "Should I be more specific?" or "Should I assign a role?"

 But the real problem isn't the prompt.

 For AI to produce good results, it needs good context, not just good prompts.
-What files the AI has read, what this project is building, and what the constraints are—this information environment is what determines the outcome.
+The information environment—which files the AI has read, what this project is building, and what the constraints are—is what determines the outcome.

 Even with the same prompt, the results can vary completely depending on the context.

-AI coding courses are flooding the market.
-Most of them are like, "Press this button for this, and use that shortcut for that."
+AI coding courses are pouring out.
+Most of them say, "Press this button for this, and press that shortcut for that."

 But think about it.

-Copilot was the trend, then Cursor arrived, and Cursor was the trend until Claude Code arrived.
+Copilot was the trend, then Cursor arrived, and Cursor was the trend, then Claude Code arrived.
 In six months, another new tool will emerge.

 If you only learn how to use a specific tool, everything you've learned becomes zero the moment that tool changes.